 - Tinned Beans

-- A store cupboard staple and key ingredient for this dish
+- A store cupboard staple and a key ingredient for this dish

-- A great source of protein, fiber, are low GI and low in saturated fat
+- A great source of protein, fibre, has a low glycaemic index and is low in saturated fat

-- I like to use a mix of beans, cannelini and kidney beans
+- I like to use a mix of beans, cannellini, haricot and kidney beans

 - Tinned tomatoes